prashanthcharla/lld/Design Patterns/creational/Singleton.md

 }
 ```

 In above, synchronization should be applied to critical section of the code and here object instantiation is the critical section.
 But it's applied to entire method.
 For example, if 10 threads accessed method at same time, first thread will apply lock, creates object, returns it and releases lock.
 Next threads will be in waiting state.
 For second thread onwards having lock is unnecessary.
-It creates delay in returning object from second thread till tenth and dealay increases exponentially till it reached 10th thread.
+It creates delay in returning object from second thread till tenth thread.

 ```java
 public class MySingleton {